dario-mendez-martinez/dario-mendez-martinez/README.md

 Under construction but...

-- 🔭 I’m currently working on Vector ITC Group
+- 🔭 I’m currently working on GlobalSysInfo
 - 🌱 I’m currently learning Python and Django